Information for Graduate Students

 The Heller School for Social Policy and Management

-The Heller School will offer both online and hybrid instruction for the fall 2020 semester, with a focus on educational excellence and engagement.
+The Heller School will offer both online and hybrid instruction for the upcoming semester, with a focus on educational excellence and engagement.
 Hybrid courses will provide opportunities for both in-person and remote sessions, which may vary by course and over the duration of the semester.
-A suite of in-person and remote activities will enrich the educational experiences of students, and Heller will provide robust support services to work closely with students as they navigate these new forms of teaching, research and day-to-day life.
+A suite of in-person and remote activities will enrich the educational experiences of students, and Heller will provide robust support services to work closely with students as they navigate these adjusted forms of teaching, research and day-to-day life.
 For more information, please visit the Heller website.

 Academic Calendar Frequently Asked Questions (FAQs)

 Health and Safety

 Ensuring the health and safety of our community is the top priority for our graduate schools.
 We will adhere to Massachusetts public-health standards and follow guidelines from the Centers for Disease Control and Prevention (CDC).